-However, no food sustainability criteria are applied to any externally franchised food vendors (such as Tim Hortons, Starbucks, etc.), or external caterers of campus events.
-According to the Office of Campus Sustainability, although there is a strong desire to increase the sustainability of on-campus catering, no policies have been introduced to address this and none are planned.
+Some food sustainability criteria are requested to externally franchised food vendors (such as Tim Hortons, Starbucks, etc.), or external caterers of campus events.
+For example, external food suppliers are often asked to offer compostable packaging, and external groups are asked to donate their leftover food.
+However, there is no enforcement of these requests.
+According to the Office of Campus Sustainability, although there is a strong desire to increase the sustainability of on-campus catering, no formal policies have been introduced to address this and none are planned.

 5.8.
-Does the medical school or institution apply sustainability criteria when making decisions about supply procurement?
+Does the institution apply sustainability criteria when making decisions about supply procurement?

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is not engaged in efforts to increase sustainability of procurement. - There are no sustainability guidelines for supply procurement.
+Yes, the institution has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+(3 points)

+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is engaged in efforts to increase sustainability of procurement.
+(2 points)

+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is not engaged in efforts to increase sustainability of procurement.
+(1 point)

+There are no sustainability guidelines for supply procurement.
+(0 points)

-Score explanation: In early 2021, two Faculty members under the Administrative Services Modernization Program reached out to the Sustainability and Climate Change Committee (SACC) to begin a Sustainable Supply Chain Committee.
+Score explanation: Score explanation: In early 2021, two Faculty members under the Administrative Services Modernization Program reached out to the Sustainability and Climate Change Committee (SACC) to begin a Sustainable Supply Chain Committee.
 Their first project was to implement PPE recycling boxes across the Faculty of Medicine which was a successful initiative.
 They are continuing their work in sustainable supply procurement and collaboration with the Faculty's Executive Leadership Team, but progress has been slow during the COVID-19 pandemic.
 Furthermore, the university has a policy regarding ethical purchasing and mentions sustainability in its procurement policy.
-As of December 2022, the Procurement team at uOttawa is still working on developing guidelines to address the sustainability of supply procurement.
+The Procurement team at uOttawa does sit on a social procurement roundtable for the City of Ottawa.